schw4b/DGM/README.md

 Multiregression Dynamic Models (MDM) belong to the family of Dynamic Bayesian Networks and allows one to study effective connectivity in functional MRI.
 MDM searches through all possible parent nodes for a specific node and provides an interpretable fit in terms of regression model for each network node.

-Current research aims to fully characterize MDM using big data in order to test validity and different aspects of reliability (test-retest relibilty, out-of-sample reliability).
+Current research aims to fully characterize MDM using big data from the Human Connectome Project (HCP) in order to test validity and different aspects of reliability (test-retest reliability, out-of-sample reliability).

 ## References
 Costa, L., Smith, J., Nichols, T., Cussens, J., Duff, E. P., and Makin, T. R. (2015).
 Searching Multiregression Dynamic Models of resting-statetate fMRI networks using integer programming.
 Bayesian Analysis TBA, 1-38.
 [10.1214/14-BA913](http://dx.doi.org/10.1214/14-BA913).